First of all, put your hands together for these “girly swots”:

 This you do not want to read, by the way: https://www.bbc.co.uk/news/technology-48935111

-In the 1990s, something that I loved to do quite often was tell my modem in Amsterdam to dial into the measuring equipment in Tampa Bay in Florida, so that I got the local water temperature, and other data, in real time.
+In the 1990s, something that I loved to do quite often was to tell my modem in Amsterdam to dial into the measuring equipment in Tampa Bay in Florida, so that I got the local water temperature, and other data, in real time.
 I thought it was amazing.
 (It was called the P.O.R.T.S. system; it still exists and it’s online, available to everyone now.
 See images below.)

 It was just as amazing to put my hand on the ripples of a fossilized beach in Scotland or in the Belgian Ardennes and make a data connection across a humanly unimaginably large temporal distance.

 And if you’re a geologist, you can look at most fossil ripples and tell whether they existed in a marine (wave) environment or in a stream.
 That, too, constitutes a data connection across a temporal distance.
-The chemical (and/or fossil) compositions of many rocks also provide a data connection with the past, telling you for example the temperature and pressure path they experienced, or which water temperatures, water depths etc.
+The chemical (and/or fossil) compositions of many rocks also provide a data connection with the past, telling you the temperature and pressure path they experienced, or which water temperatures, water depths etc.